CarlosBedoyalopez/BugsReport-Ghostbane/README.md

 ## How to watch the bugs

-1. Download the file on the main branch
+1. Download the file "bugs reporting" on the main branch
 2. watch the video on the main branch

 ## Develop Company